Relaxation Exercises to Treat Pelvic Floor Dysfunction

 Relaxed Vs. Tense

-Also please note that all this information is exactly that: information, So please consult your doctor or physical therapist before performing any new exercises or stretches.
+Also please note that the information I present here is exactly that: information.
+Please please consult your doctor or physical therapist before performing any new exercises or stretches.

 - Lack of control over pelvic floor muscles